Sudokamikaze/amadeus/README.md

 * Responsive, with bootstrap.

 Planned features:
+* Smooth sprite transition in Firefox (currently only works with Chrom* browsers)
 * Database integration (right now everything works with JSON).
 * Simple dialogue mode, so you can talk to her like in a VN.
 * Support for expansion of the AI.